BenjaminNMitchell/DeepClue/README.md

 The back end takes this information and stores it.
 It uses the data to make new inference about what cards belong to whom, and alerts you when the 3 mistery cards, called the envelope are known.

 Basically it tells you when you know WHO DONE IT.
-I am currently developing the front end in Android Studio, which allows the user to scroll through the information and make the best guess they can baised on that information.